Turki bin Sultan Al Saud: Other positions

-In 1995, Turki bin Sultan was appointed a member of the board of trustees of the Sultan bin Abdulaziz Al Saud Foundation and was a member of the foundation.
+In 1995, Turki bin Sultan was appointed as a member of the board of trustees of the Sultan bin Abdulaziz Al Saud Foundation and was a member of the foundation.
 He was also the acting secretary of the foundation.

 In 1999, he presided over the organizing committee for the Kingdom's centennial celebrations.
-In 1989, Prince Turki led foreign information teams participating in the exhibition 'The Kingdom of Saudi Arabia, Yesterday and Today' organized in France, U.S.A. and Egypt; and was involved in the Kingdom's exhibitions in Los Angeles in 1990 and in Spain in 1992.
+In 1989, Prince Turki led foreign information teams participating in the exhibition 'The Kingdom of Saudi Arabia, Yesterday and Today' organized in France, U.S.A. and Egypt; he was involved in the Kingdom's exhibitions in Los Angeles in 1990 and in Spain in 1992.
 He attended meetings of the Arab information ministers held in Tunisia and Egypt in 1998.

 Personal life

+Turki bin Sultan was married to Princess Jawaher bint Khalid bin Turki bin Abdulaziz Al Saud (daughter of Princess Al Anoud Al Faisal bin Abdulaziz Al Saud), and fathered two children, Abdulaziz (married to Princess Al Jazzy bint Nawaf bin Musaed bin Abdulaziz Al Saud) and Al Anoud (married to Prince Mohammed bin Abdulaziz bin Mishaal bin Abdulaziz Al Saud and has two children: Princess Sarah and Prince Turki).
+His son Prince Abdulaziz has a son named Turki bin Abdulaziz.

-Turki bin Sultan was married and fathered two children, Abdulaziz and Al Anoud.
-He was the author of a book concerning public relations of Saudi and American armoured forces entitled Military Media.
+Prince Turki was the author of a book concerning public relations of Saudi and American armoured forces entitled Military Media.
 He was an honorary member of Al Hilal club.

 Death and funeral

 Turki bin Sultan died of a heart attack on 25 December 2012 at Riyadh military hospital.
 The Royal Court officially announced his death.
 He was 53.
-His funeral was performed after Asr prayer led by Abdulaziz Al Asheikh at Imam Turki bin Abdullah Mosque in Riyadh with the attendance of senior princes and officials, including Crown Prince Salman bin Abdulaziz, on 26 December 2012.
+His funeral was performed after Asr prayer led by Abdulaziz Al Asheikh at Imam Turki bin Abdullah Mosque in Riyadh with the attendance of senior princes and officials, including Crown Prince Salman bin Abdulaziz (later King Salman), on 26 December 2012.